tfiedlerdejanze/expublish/README.md

 ## Installation

-See the [Installation](./docs/INSTALLATION.md) page to see how it easy it is to set up Expublish.
+See the [Installation](./docs/INSTALLATION.md) page to learn how to set up Expublish.

 <span id="version-levels"></span>